agius/HackerMusic/README.md

     > gem install ruby-shout

+    > gem install thin

 5. Once you're done installing all those dependancies (painless, right?), you're almost ready to rock!
-Be sure to update config.yaml to point to your icecast server (unless you're going to run the included icecast.xml), and your preferred music directory.
+You will want to move the following files and update them to point to your application directory:

+    > config.yml-dist -> config.yml

+    > settings.yaml-dist -> settings.yaml

+    > icecast.xml-dist -> icecast.xml

 6. Run the following from your Hacker Music directory:

     > ruby setup.rb